ADD-ONS / GENERAL NEUROLOGY

 - optic nerve infections (cat scratch disease, syphilis, Lyme disease, toxoplasmosis, cytomegalovirus, cryptococcus, and tuberculosis, etc.)

-- hereditary optic neuropathies, such as Leber’s optic neuropathy (usually eventually bilateral) and other inherited optic neuropathies
+- hereditary optic neuropathies, such as Leber’s optic neuropathy (usually bilateral) and other inherited optic neuropathies

 - optic nerve tumor (glioma, meningioma of the optic nerve, or tumors compressing the optic nerve)